vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 To connect to our BACnet device, we have two options:
 1. We set *Subscriptions* to *Single Device* and we manually enter the IP address, port, and BACnet device ID of our BACnet device.
-1. We set *Subscriptions* to *Multi Devices* and we use the subscriptions manager to select the data points we want to subscribe to.
+1. We set *Subscriptions* to *Multi Devices* and we use the subscriptions manager to scan the network automatically.
+Then, we select the data points that we want to subscribe to.

-The *Multi Devices* option is usually the right choice, because it's easier to use.
-And it works fine even if we only want to connect to a single device.
+The *Multi Devices* option is usually the right choice (even if we only have one device), because it's easier to use.

-So, we set *Subscriptions* to *Multi Devices* and we click on *Manage subscriptions*.
-Then, we use the subscriptions manager to scan the network automatically and we select the data points we want to subscribe to.
+So, we set *Subscriptions* to *Multi Devices* and we click *Manage subscriptions*.
+Then, we select all the data points of our simulated device.

-The BACnet data source connects to a single device, using a dedicated IP address, port, and BACnet device ID.
-To connec But instead of setting these manually, we use the subscriptions manager, by clicking on *Manage Subscriptions*. the subscription option for multiple devices.
-When we click on `Manage Subscriptions` the dialog is designed to find all available devices in the network automatically and lets us pick the data points we want to subscribe to.
-In our case we just take all of those.
-On the right side we can dig deeper into BACnet specific information about each data point.

 ![Peakboard BACnet subscription dialog showing available devices](/assets/2025-12-13/peakboard-manage-bacnet-subscriptions.png)

 After setting the subscription we can click on data refresh and let the device fill the result set with test data.